hivesolutions/migratore/readme.md

 * `version` - Prints a help message about the cli interface
 * `version` - Prints the current version of migratore
 * `list` - Lists the executed migrations on the current database
+* `errors` - Lists the various errors from migration of the database
 * `upgrade [path]` - Executes the pending migrations using the defined directory or current
 * `generate [path]` - Generates a new migration file into the target path